 The Romans arrived in Tayside nearly 150 years after they had first invaded Britain under Julius Caesar in 55 BC.
 Although Caesar, in order to impress public opinion in Rome, claimed that he had entirely subjected Britain, no Roman leader ever achieved this.
 Most of the Roman attacks focused on the south until, in the 60s AD, the Flavian dynasty came to power and successfully campaigned into northern England and Wales.

 On his way north, Agricola established a chain of camps, including a small one at Carpow, near Abernethy, which served as one of his supply bases.
-Carpow stoodat the confluence of the rivers Tay and Earn, and could easily bereached by water as well as by land.
-A probable Agricolan marchingcamp also stood at Carey, in the west of Abernethy parish.
-After their defeat, the Romans retreated from Scotland, and did not attack the north again for over fifty years.
+Carpow stood at the confluence of the rivers Tay and Earn, and could easily be reached by water as well as by land.
+(It later became a fortress with a capacity of 2,00 or more).
+A probable Agricolan marching camp also stood at Carey, in the west of Abernethy parish.
+After the battle, the Romans retreated from Scotland, and did not attack the north again for over fifty years.
 In 138 AD armies led by Antoninus were dispatched to build a new fortification or ‘wall’.

 This wall was to push the Roman frontier further north than the wall built shortly before by Hadrian, which ran between the Solway Firth and the Tyne.
-The new wall stretched across Scotland at its narrowest point (from the Clydein the west to the Forth in the east), but unlike Hadrian’s Wall, which was built of stone, the Antonine from the elements, and as a safety precaution quickly put up turf walls or ramparts and ditches around the camp site.
+The new wall stretched across Scotland at its narrowest point (from the Clyde in the west to the Forth in the east), but unlike Hadrian’s Wall, which was built of stone, in this case as a safety precaution turf walls or ramparts and ditches around each camp site were quickly established .
 Although the tents left little mark on the landscape for archaeologists today to see, the defences, as well as pits dug for latrines and rubbish, often survive as crop marks.
 Because the camps on each campaign were so often similar in style and size, and were spaced at regular distances, archaeologists have been able to link particular sites to particulars campaigns and armies, even where no datable finds exist,and can sometimes calculate where camps which can no longer be seen would have been.

 Brigid and Abernethy